What is an anime drawing style? Is it something that differentiates one artwork from another? Could it be something so simple?

 If we consider all the mentioned digital art sites, Behance, Pixiv, Artstation, etc. You see some artwork on the front page, and if it’s from someone you are following, I believe you can immediately say who made that artwork even before seeing the artist’s name.

 I think that is the core essence of having a unique drawing style.
 It is a style in which one can associate with a specific person.

-If you are still wondering and don’t know what I am talking about.
 I think Stanley Lau, a.k.a Artgerm, is a fine example of someone having a truly unique and recognizable drawing style.

 That is because you have been following a certain artist for a while and know how they draw and how the drawings usually look alike.

 In the same way, you also develop and find a certain anime style in time just by drawing and learning new techniques along the way, constantly drawing year after year, honing that drawing style that you are currently accustomed to.

 With time, you will see what you like and what you don’t like, what kind of line art you like, what kind of color palette you like, and what shapes and forms.

 All these things will shape the way you draw anime and manga art, creating a style that is yours.
 It’s your preferences for drawing and how you like to draw.
 That is the way you develop a style.

 Creating and Keeping A Drawing Style